Biltmore Estate

 About Biltmore

 In 1888, George Vanderbilt approached Frederick Law Olmsted for help with the 125,000 acres of Asheville, NC, wilderness he had secured for a country retreat in the mountains.
 This would be Olmsted’s last project in his 40-year career and one of his grandest designs.
+It allowed him the opportunity to demonstrate his skills in forestry management, civil engineering and horticulture design.

 Water was an important aspect of Olmsted’s design.
 Bass Pond and the Lagoon offered guests the opportunity for recreational activities, such as fishing and rowing.
 To ensure the water supply for the estate, Olmsted engineered two reservoirs as well.